A Reverse Mortgage Guide for Older Adult Homeowners

 - The value of your home

-Older adults generally get lower interest rates and will be able to borrow more against the value of the house.
+Older adults generally get lower interest rates and will be able to borrow more against the house's value.

 The most popular reverse mortgages are through the U.S. Department of Housing and Urban Development.
-Their loan has a cap of $970,800 per home as of January 1, 2022.
+As of 2024, its loan cap was $1,149,825 per home.

 Mortgage Insurance for Reverse Mortgages

-The Federal Housing Administration (FHA) is a part of the U.S. Department of Housing and Urban Development.
-They insure mortgage loans from FHA-approved lenders.
+The government may insure some mortgage loans.
+The Federal Housing Administration (FHA) is part of the U.S. Department of Housing and Urban Development and insures mortgage loans from FHA-approved lenders.

 What Are the Disadvantages of Reverse Mortgages?